 - 2.1.1 NSW SES maintains information on the nature of flooding and effects of flooding on the community in the Ballina Shire Council LGA. - 2.1.2 Declared dams in or upstream of the Ballina Shire Council Local Government Area.

-Dam Name Owner Dam Hazard Rating Emigrant Creek Dam Rous County Council High C planning is one of the key means to limit the exposure to flood risks to our communities and help build long term resilience to future flood events.
+Dam Name Owner Dam Hazard Rating Emigrant Creek Dam Rous County Council High C

 3 PREVENTION/ MITIGATION